Safely in the Tampere Tramway era

 Smooth traffic means cooperation.
 Taking other people into consideration and observing rules leads to smooth traffic.
 The arrival of the Tramway is a good reason to improve cooperation; situational speed, using blinkers, and observing the rules at traffic lights and crosswalks are things that all of us have room for improvement.

 The old traffic rules still apply, but the Tram will bring some new elements that people in Tampere didn’t need to consider earlier.

-From July 2020 onward Tram will be a permanent part of Tampere traffic – there will be more wagons in autumn and next summer the city is served by a total of 19 trams.
+Tram is a permanent part of Tampere traffic – the city is served by a total of 20 trams.

 Let’s stay alert in the traffic together!

 Tram traffic lights

 The tram traffic light is a triangular signal with two red lights at the top and one yellow light at the bottom.